Canadian Regulations for Travel Agencies in a Nutshell

 Canadian Travel Agency Licensing Regulations in a Nutshell:

-Only three provinces have specific regulations for selling travel—Quebec, Ontario, and British Columbia.
-In short, this means that if you are a travel agent that operates your business in of any of these provinces OR if you sell to any residents of those provinces, you need comply with each province’s regulations.
+Three provinces have specific regulations for selling travel—Quebec, Ontario, and British Columbia.
+In short, this means that if you are a travel agent that operates your business in any of these provinces OR if you sell to any residents of those provinces, you need to comply with each province’s regulations.

-Here is all is, simplified into a nifty infographic:
+Here it is, simplified into a nifty infographic:

 Of course, that's just the beginning.
 Read on for more details on each province's regulations.